Kitware/VeloView/LidarPlugin/Testing/README.md

 **pcap** file with the baseline **vtp** file, that have been generate on a **stable version** of the Reader.

-### Enable VeloView testing
+### Enable LidarView testing

-In VeloView CMAKE options, enable option `BUILD_TESTING`.
-Then rebuild Veloview.
+In LidarView CMAKE options, enable option `BUILD_TESTING`.
+Then rebuild LidarView.

 ### Get test data and baseline

 The Test Data (**.pcap** file) and the baseline (**.vtp** file) are store on another gitlab repository.
-This repository is a submodule of Veloview, to get this data simply run:
+This repository is a submodule of LidarView, to get this data simply run:
 ```
 git submodule update --init
 ```